LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-### Section 1.2: Analyze the genomic fragment size difference with feature FP
+### Section 2.2: Visualize the genomic fragment size difference
-In this section, users can analyze genomic fragment size differences between cancer and healthy samples using the FP feature in `/Features/FP_fragmentation_profile.csv`.
+In this section, users can analyze genomic fragment size differences between cancer and healthy samples using the FP feature in `/ouput_directory/Features/FP_fragmentation_profile.csv`.

 First, load the data from output directory and transform it.
 ```R